PiotrSiatkowski/standard-ide-keyboard-shortcuts/README.md

 We often use non-numeric keybaords (e.g in laptops).
 This is the reason that any shortcut containing key from numeric part of keyboard is not allowed.

 I am human and although I have five fingers per hand I don't wanna to use them all at the same time.
 So every shortcut can be composed of one main key and at most two functional keys.
 Sorry, I wouldn't remember G + Ctrl + Shift + Alt + "God knows what else" anyway.
+Ok, there is an exception from this (custom tools view windows).

 There are only three functional keys allowed.
 Ctrl like "control behaviour".
 Shift like "shift behaviour".
 Alt like "alternate behaviour".
 Only shortcuts allowed without using functional keys are F1 - F12.
 Common, these keys were designed to serve as function keys, am I right?.